View Product Page

 To use these plugins and avoid errors during their functioning, you have to follow specific rules when the form is created.

-When creating form fields, please, consider the following information to set fields in a way that is adequate for the right integration with “YITH WooCommerce Request a Quote”.
+When creating form fields, please, consider the following information to set fields in a way that is adequate for the right integration with “YITH Request a Quote for WooCommerce”.
 If the fields are added correctly, the information entered by customers on the Request a Quote page will automatically fill the billing and shipping fields in the quote order.

 These are the integrated fields that will automatically fill WooCommerce order fields.